KateTheGreat22/LibraryAI/README.md

 # Development Environment

-I used Python for the majority of the code.
-This project is written in Python and combines several libraries to create an AI-powered semantic book search application.
+I used Python for the code, and it combines several libraries to create an AI-powered semantic book search application.
 The graphical user interface is built with Python's built-in Tkinter library (including ttk and messagebox) to provide a desktop application where users can search for books using plot descriptions or themes.
 The project uses ChromaDB as a persistent vector database and its default embedding function to convert book descriptions and user